MPAds/Ember/README.md

 With the latest release, we improved the wallet's ability to sync up to the correct chain and current block, an important detail if you wish to swap to the new Atheneum blockchain.
 Additionally, we removed the 99 Million send limit, though keep in mind, you won't be able to send more than 850 Million due to its initialization and an attempt to fix would be an overhaul.
 And finally, we added some persistent seed nodes.

-Join us in our Discord for any questions.

 Ember is a PoW / PoS-based cryptocurrency.

 * Ticker: EMB
-* Algorithm: x13 PoW/PoS
+* Algorithm: x13 PoS
 * PoS Staking Annual Rate:
-- Continue 7200% until Nov 1 2017
-- Reduce to 720% gradually by Nov 3 2017
-- Reduce to  72% gradually by Nov 1 2018
+* Reduce to  72% gradually by Nov 1 2018
 - Reduce to 7.2% gradually by Nov 1 2019
 * Maximum Supply: TBD
 * PoS Maturity: 10 Hours until coins are valid for stake